 On these conditions, the ATP liability as of December 31 of the year covered by the financial statements is calculated by estimating the ATP to be received at age 65 by each annual cohort.
 This amount is multiplied by the established annuity divisor of the accounting year for persons aged 65.
-The present value of this amount is then calculated through discounting it by the assumed annual change of two percent in the income index from the year when each birth cohort reaches age 65 until the year of the accounts.
-That amount is reduced by the similarly discounted value of each birth cohort's expected contribution inflow until its members reach age 64.
+It is assumed that persons older than 65 who have not yet drawn their full pension at the time of calculation will do so in the following year.
+The present value of the future pension amounts is then calculated through discounting it by the assumed annual change of two percent in the income index from the year of retirement until the year of the accounts.
+That amount is reduced by the similarly discounted value of the expected contribution inflow of individuals until age 64.
 Pension credit for income earned after that age is calculated entirely according to the provisions for the inkomstpension.